Shopify/flash-list/documentation/docs/fundamentals/metrics.md

   const [blankAreaTrackerResult, onBlankArea] = useBlankAreaTracker(ref);
   useEffect(() => {
     return () => {
-      // When component is being cleaned up you can ingest the result into your analytics system.
+      // When component is being cleaned up, you can ingest the result into your analytics system.
       // blankAreaTrackerResult has two fields - `cumulativeBlankArea` and `maxBlankArea`. `cumulativeBlankArea` is the total blank area that the user has seen while scrolling the list.
       // maxBlankArea is the maximum blank area that the user has seen while scrolling the list. ingestData(blankAreaTrackerResult);